 Enjoy the beaches

-One of the unmissable things to do in Sardinia is enjoying a day at the beach, any time you have a chance.
+Sardinia is famous for its beaches, so you can’t skip them!
 In the summer time, you can spend hours basking in the sun, swimming in the clear Mediterranean waters, and just relaxing.

 In the off season, Sardinian beaches become perfect places for other equally pleasant activities such as walking, running, biking, skating.
 Beaches are perfect places for quality time with family, children and even dogs.
 For example, in Cagliari we love hanging out at Poetto beach, where we enjoy going for lunch, for a quick coffee, for a walk any time the sun is out (and actually, even when it rains).

-Among the things to do in Sardinia, sailing definitely deserves to be mentioned.
-Wind blows throughout the year, so it is an ideal destination if that is your kind of trip.
+Wind blows throughout the year in Sardinia, so it is an ideal destination if that is your kind of trip.
 You will find several harbors scattered around the island and a plethora of bays where you can stop to relax.
-If you don’t have your own boat, you can opt for a chartered sailboat that comes inclusive of personnel, so all you have to worry is putting on sunblock.
+If you don’t have your own boat, opt for a chartered sailboat that comes inclusive of personnel, so all you have to worry is putting on sunblock.

 If you just want a quick boat tour rather than a full sailing trip, opt for one of these:

 Despite its size, Sardinia doesn’t have many big cities.
 The biggest one is Cagliari, and even then you can consider it at most a medium sized city, but for which even D. H. Lawrence expressed appreciation.
-In Cagliari you will find an abundance of museums, archeological sites, beautiful churches and a historical centre that is pleasant to explore.
+Cagliari is divided into four historic districts – La Marina, Stampace, Castello and Villanova – and in each you will find an abundance of museums, archeological sites, beautiful churches and a historical centre that is pleasant to explore.
 It also is a fantastic destination for gourmets, as there are lots of excellent restaurants.

-Last, but definitely not least Cagliari is a great destination for birdwatching, as its a nesting place for pink flamingoes and many other species.
+Cagliari is a great destination for birdwatching, as its a nesting place for pink flamingoes and many other species.
 This tour takes you to Molentargius Nature Reserve which is the best place in town to admire them.
-You can book it here.

 These are some good guided tours of Cagliari:

-Smaller cities that you should not skip are Nuoro, where you will find a great ethnographic museum that will give you plenty of insights into the history and culture of the island; as well as a well curated museum of modern art (MANN); and Alghero, a small Catalan enclave on the north west of the island. ù
+Smaller cities that you should visit are Nuoro, where you will find a great ethnographic museum that will give you plenty of insights into the history and culture of the island; as well as a well curated museum of modern art (MANN); and Alghero, a small Catalan enclave on the north west of the island.

 Visit some unique archeological sites

-Among the things to do in Sardinia, it’s worth mentioning visiting the archeological sites.
-This is the only place in the world where you will find nuraxis, which date back to the age between 1900 and 730 BCE and used to be defensive constructions with villages built around them.
+Scattered around Sardinia there are many interesting the archeological sites.
+This is the only place in the world where you will find nuraghe (nuraxis), which date back to the age between 1900 and 730 BCE and used to be defensive constructions with villages built around them.
 The best known nuraxi is the one in Barumini, which is located at 45 minutes drive from Cagliari and a UNESCO World Heritage Site.

 Or the caves